driod/chute-android-components/Gallery Listing/README.md

 Introduction
 ====

 Gallery Listing is a component made for developers to easily integrate it inside their app and enable gallery listing functionality.
 This component gets chutes using the current user ID and displays them in a ListView.
-The component includes Chute SDK library and is targeted towards android developers who want to make their applications social.
+The component includes Chute SDK library.

 ![image1](https://github.com/chute/chute-android-components/raw/master/Gallery%20Listing/screenshots/1.png)